 Although Rotor Riot, Armattan, and TBS may be better known, ReadyMadeRC deserves credit for being one of the first to release a high-quality, first-party frame at clone-killing prices.
-It comes with a 3D printed GoPro case, which should be factored in when comparing price.

 The Reverb is the sequel to the ImpulseRC Alien, possibly the most successful mini quad frame ever.
 The Reverb keeps everything that made the Alien so successful, while adding modern design touches like reduced weight, lower top deck for tighter center of gravity, and smaller wheelbase for better agility.

 There's a reason that the original Alien stuck around as long as it did: it's easy to build, durable, easy to maintain, and flies amazing.
 With the Reverb, ImpulseRC has brought the Alien's success into the modern era.